manwar/python-guide/introduction-to-python.md

     (5, 'Niger')
     (6, 'Japan')

-Let's get it output how we wanted.
+Let's get it output the result how we wanted.

     for i, c in enumerate(countries, start=1):
         print(f"{i}. {c}")